ethereum/web3.py/docs/web3.contract.rst

 invoked will enforce a stricter set of rules on which values are accepted.

  - A Python string that is not prefixed with ``0x`` will throw an error.
- - A bytestring whose length not exactly the specified byte size will raise an error.
+ - A bytestring whose length is not exactly the specified byte size will raise an error.

 .. list-table:: Valid byte and hex strings for a strict bytes4 type